 But these kings never existed, or if they did they may have been tribal king.
 But it is more likely that they were invented by the Jews who wrote the Bible, as there is no mention of Saul, David, or Solomon outside of the Bible.

-There are the Tel Dan Stele and Mesha Stele, (ca. 850-835 BCE) that are claimed to refer to the "House of David:" but that is highly speculative, and a misinterpretation of the Mesha Stele.
+There are the Tel Dan Stele and Mesha Stele, (ca. 850-835 BCE) that are claimed to refer to the "House of David:" but that was highly speculative, and a misinterpretation of the Mesha Stele, which has now been shown to be a single readable letter (b-beth) conjectureas being Balak, a King of Moab.
 There is also an Egyptian mention of the "highlands of dwd."
 But no unbiased "expert" believes that these prove the existence of the biblical King David, or that they even refer to a king or David.

 But what Bible defenders refuse to admit is, if David and Solomon were as great as the bible claims, there would be numerous sites that would unequivocally bear their names.